ben-hayes/ben-hayes.github.io/_pages/about.md

   #   <p>London E1 4NS</p>

 selected_papers: true # includes a list of papers marked as "selected={true}"
 news: false # includes a list of news items
 social: true # includes social icons at the bottom of the page
 ---

 I am a PhD student in Artificial Intelligence and Music at [Queen Mary University of London](https://www.qmul.ac.uk)'s [Centre for Digital Music](https://c4dm.eecs.qmul.ac.uk/).
-My research currently focuses on differentiable digital signal processing for deep learning based control over audio synthesisers and effects.
+My research blends digital signal processing and deep learning for audio synthesis and processing.
-I am particularly interested in how we might overcome the optimisation pathologies that currently limit this methodology.
+I am particularly interested in differentiable digital signal processing (DDSP) and how this methodology can help us incorporate signal processing knowledge into deep learning systems.
-My broader research interests include audio synthesis, symmetry, meta-learning, timbre perception, and cross-modal interactions.
 I am jointly supervised by [Dr Charalampos Saitis](https://comma-lab.github.io) and [Dr György Fazekas](http://eecs.qmul.ac.uk/profiles/fazekasgyorgy.html), and am very grateful to be funded by the [UKRI Centre for Doctoral Training in Artificial Intelligence and Music](https://www.aim.qmul.ac.uk/).

-Previously, I was Music Lead at the award-winning AI-driven generative music startup [Jukedeck](https://www.linkedin.com/company/jukedeck/about/), and was a research intern with [ByteDance](https://www.bytedance.com/en/)'s Speech, Audio & Music Intelligence (SAMI) team.
-I also [make music](https://open.spotify.com/artist/73A1Xo6NzkbRB2EIw3dm6R) and taught undergraduate Electronic and Produced music at the [Guildhall School of Music and Drama](https://www.gsmd.ac.uk/study-with-guildhall/music/principal-study-and-departments/electronic-produced-music).
+Previously, I was a research scientist intern at [Spotify](https://research.atspotify.com/) (Music Intelligence), [Sony CSL](https://cslmusicteam.sony.fr/) (Music Team), and [Bytedance](https://www.bytedance.com/en/) (Speech, Audio & Music Intelligence), and lead the music team at [Jukedeck](https://en.wikipedia.org/wiki/Jukedeck).
+I have also worked extensively as a music producer, and was a lecturer in Electronic & Produced Music at the [Guildhall School of Music & Drama](https://www.gsmd.ac.uk/study-with-guildhall/music/principal-study-and-departments/electronic-produced-music) in London.

-I am particularly open to collaborations with musicians and artists looking to apply artificial intelligence to their work, engineers interested in building new musical tools, and researchers working on related topics.

-You can contact me at *b.j.hayes (at) qmul.ac.uk*
+You can contact me at _b.j.hayes (at) qmul.ac.uk_